dromotherm/sandbox/packaging/python_modules.md

 dateutil is a user package, installed via pip3.
 On some platforms, it is installed as a global package, on many, it is only installed locally.

-what is possible is the following, although not very nice
+what is possible is the following, although not very nice and specific to debian !!!

 ```
 sudo mv /home/pi/.local/lib/python3.7/site-packages/dateutil /usr/lib/python3/dist-packages/dateutil